ExpressLRS/Docs/docs/quick-start/binding.md

     If you've deliberately set up Model Matching following [this page](../software/model-config-match.md), make sure your settings are correct.

-    If the Model Match item in the ExpressLRS Configurator is set to On, and you do want to use the Model Matching Feature, briefly set it to Off, then set it back to On to assign the current Receiver and Model ID into the Receiver.
+    If the Model Match item in the ExpressLRS Configurator is set to On, and you do want to use the Model Matching Feature, briefly set it to Off, then set it back to On to assign the current Receiver and Model ID to the Receiver.

-    Otherwise, simply set Model Match item to Off.
+    Otherwise, simply set the Model Match item to Off.

     This should be done WHILE the TX module and Receiver are both powered up and connected/bound.